 For the Museum or team that have embraced change, tested something new, or demonstrated innovation in their approach.

 This award recognises Museums or teams who have adapted, evolved or worked hard to move their museum in a positive direction.
-This might involve testing a new audience engagement approach, a new visitor experience or trialling new operating models.
+This might involve testing a new audience engagement approach, a new visitor experience or trialing new operating models.
 This award recognises those who have brought innovation and creativity to their practise.

 Bridge Builder Award